malikolivier/aflak/README.rst

 -  Show arbitrary sums over spectral data (currently only show one frame)
 -  Benchmark / Test with several fits files
 -  Improve ROI drawing
--  Histogram should use logarithm scale by default
 -  Include GUI way of showing a fits header
 -  Set a label on the waveform's Y-axis (flux density [1E-17 erg/s/cm^2/Ang])
 -  Set a label on the histogram's Y-axis (flux [1E-17 erg/s/cm^2])